Creating Services and Service Policies

 A policy includes a set of rules, and each rule can include one to three conditions.
 If you have multiple rules and conditions, all rules and conditions on a tab must be met to generate the Availability, Health, or Risk value.
 In other words, if a rule had three conditions, you would set up the conditions for that rule as an IF, AND, AND, THEN statement.

-Status policies for device services must not use Dynamic Application performance objects with polling frequencies longer than 15 minutes.
-If you select a Dynamic Application performance data with a polling frequency longer than 15 minutes, the Health, Availability, and Risk values of these services will not be calculated.
+Service policies for device services must not use Dynamic Application performance objects with polling frequencies longer than 15 minutes.
+If you select a Dynamic Application performance object with a polling frequency longer than 15 minutes, the health, availability, and risk values of these services will not be calculated.

 Before you configure your service policy, it is important to understand why each severity is set as a range.
-For example, Critical for Risk is 81-100.
+For example, if the Critical for Risk is 81-100.
 The range allows one rule to be more causal or important than another.
-For example, suppose a Device Service for Linux servers has two risk rules: one for memory utilization and one for swap utilization.
+For example, suppose a device service for Linux servers has two risk rules: one for memory utilization and one for swap utilization.
 A server that has exhausted memory but still has free swap space to expand into will stay running but will slow down.
 A server that has exhausted swap space is likely to fail.
 Therefore, while both statuses can be bad, the lack of free swap space is worse than having low memory.
-When building Risk rules, we could set 95% memory utilization as Critical with a score of 85, but set Swap at 95% utilization to Critical with a score of 95.
+When building risk rules, you could set 95% memory utilization as Critical with a score of 85, but set swap at 95% utilization to Critical with a score of 95.
 This will indicate that swap space is more causal then memory, and that as soon as you fix the swap space issue, you will need to check into the problems with memory.

 To create a policy:

-- Click the Edit, or click the button.
-The Service Policy Editor page appears, with a default rule already configured on each tab for Availability, Health, and Risk: button () for the new policy and select
+From the Service Policy tab, Click the Actions button () for the new policy and select Edit.
+The Service Policy Editor page appears, with a default rule already configured on each tab for Health, Availability, and Risk:

-, , and tabs, edit the rules and conditions for each of the three values that make up this policy.
-Each tab uses the same layout.Availability is not populated for component devices.
-Therefore, Availability will have a null value for any Device Service that includes component devices.
-The null value is displayed as a hyphen.
-However, a potential alternative is to change the rule from Availability to Count and query devices that are enabled to collect data (isActive = true).
-The reason for this is because Count is the number of devices that matches the filter query, and querying on isActive matches all devices that are currently collecting data.
+The "Availability" is not populated for component devices.
+Therefore, any device service that includes component devices will have a null "Availability" value, which is displayed as a hyphen.
+However, a potential alternative is to change the rule from "Availability" to "Count" and query devices that are enabled to collect data (isActive = true).
+This alternative works because "Count" is the number of devices that matches the filter query, and querying on isActive matches all devices that are currently collecting data.

 event has (message contains 'text mask' )